 What Are The Best Tapered Jeans For Your Body Type?

-- Have a bit more to spend?
+- Have a bit more to spend, and don’t mind a lower rise?
 Go with Bonobos jeans

 - Normally wear Levi’s 513 or 514?
 Try the Levi’s 502 regular taper